MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/about-sensor-constants.md

 The platform organizes sensors and their data in the following ways:

 -   *Categories* represent broad classes of sensor devices.
 Categories provide a way to group sensors that are likely to provide similar types of information, or are otherwise related in some way.
 Each category is represented by a GUID constant.
-For example, sensors that report latitude and longitude coordinates belong to the location sensor category, which is representented by the [**SENSOR\_CATEGORY\_LOCATION**](https://msdn.microsoft.com/library/windows/hardware/dn265186) constant.
+For example, sensors that report latitude and longitude coordinates belong to the location sensor category, which is represented by the [**SENSOR\_CATEGORY\_LOCATION**](https://msdn.microsoft.com/library/windows/hardware/dn265186) constant.

 -   *Sensor types* represent specific kinds of sensors.
 Each sensor type fits into a particular category.
 Two sensors of different types can belong to the same category or two different categories.
 Each sensor type is represented by a GUID constant.
 For example, a global positioning system sensor would be identified by the SENSOR\_TYPE\_LOCATION\_GPS constant, while a sensor that provides the current location using an Internet IP address would be identified by the SENSOR\_TYPE\_LOCATION\_LOOKUP constant.
 However, both sensors would belong to the location sensor category.

 -   *Data types* represent specific kinds of information that the sensor can provide.
 Sensor data types can contain the actual measurement value, such as altitude, information about the units used to express the data, for example meters, and reference points for the data, for example sea level.
 Each data type is represented by a **PROPERTYKEY** constant.
 For example, the data type that represents the x-axis acceleration in g's would be the SENSOR\_DATA\_TYPE\_ACCELERATION\_X\_G constant.

 -   When reporting data, a value is said to be contained in a *data field*, and a collection of related data fields comprise a *data report*.
 Data reports are packaged together by using the [IPortableDeviceValues](http://go.microsoft.com/fwlink/p/?linkid=131486) interface.
 Each data report must contain at least one valid data field and a time stamp that identifies when the data report was created.
 Time stamps are represented by the SENSOR\_DATA\_TYPE\_TIMESTAMP property key.

 ### Other Constants